 Papi Chulo is available to rent, buy and stream.

-John Butler’s Papi Chulo is a quiet, emotionally powerful and humorous character study of loneliness, friendship and love.
+John Butler’s Papi Chulo is a quiet, emotionally powerful, humorous character study of loneliness, friendship, and love.
 Sean (Matt Bomer) is a TV weatherman for a local channel in LA.
 But away from his chirpy on-screen persona Sean is an emotional wreck as he tries to come to terms with his new life as a single man after many years of partnership.
 Like a pot of boiling water about to break out over the sides of the pan, Sean’s emotional state finally overflows live on TV, just as he is talking about the unbearable heat.

 Butler’s movie is dependent on the beautiful yet delicate relationship forged between Bomer and Patino’s characters.
-Here Bomer’s monologues and enthusiasm are almost childlike as he finds someone who will listen without interjection.
+Here Bomer’s monologues and enthusiasm are almost childlike as he finds someone who will listen without judgement.
 He seems oblivious to Patino’s bewilderment and uncertainty due to the language barrier.
 Yet Patino’s Ernesto also understands that there is pain behind Sean’s smile and endless talking, and it’s here that this unlikely relationship jumps from the screen and into our hearts.

-In Butler’s hot and humid LA, the sun’s heat reflects Sean’s internal emotions as they bubble and boil under the surface before breaking free.
+In Butler’s hot and humid LA, the sun’s heat reflects Sean’s internal emotions as they bubble and boil before breaking free.
 Here beautifully timed comedy is laced with sadness as two men find friendship in the most unlikely circumstances.
 Far more than just a buddy comedy, Butler’s Papi Chulo is a stunning and heartfelt exploration of friendship, platonic love and healing in a city that never sleeps.